 Assistive listening devices with audio description are available from the front desk for the 12-minute film Adventure and Great Undertakings.

 The Visitor Center and its restrooms are wheelchair accessible.
-Visitors may borrow a wheelchair, texts of the audio tour scripts, listening wands with hearing aid adapters for the audio tour, and a photo album of the Birthplace Cottage.
+Visitors may borrow a wheelchair and a photo album of the Birthplace Cottage, and accessibility-enabled mobile devices for the Herbert Hoover NHS mobile app.
 The 12-minute film Adventure and Great Undertakings is captioned.
-Assistive listening devices provide audio description and hearing assist.
+Assistive listening devices provide audio description and hearing assist for the film.

-The front entrance to the Friends Meetinghouse is wheelchair accessible, though the doorways may be too narrow for some wheelchairs.
+The front entrance to the Friends Meetinghouse is wheelchair accessible, though the doorways have low thresholds and may be too narrow for some wheelchairs.
 The back porch and inside walking surfaces may be slippery when wet.
-The Friends Meetinghouse is a stop on the audio tour.

 Statue of Isis